 - lift children or heavy bags in or out of the vehicle

-- change nappies or soiled clothing
+- Passenger assistants are not able to change nappies or soiled clothing

 - change pick up or drop off points without prior agreement from the Transport Team